XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
-  where: 'where_example', # String | Filter by an any element
+  where: 'Status==\"' + Invoice.StatusEnum.DRAFT + '\"', # String | Filter by an any element
-  order: 'order_example', # String | Order by an any element
+  order: 'InvoiceNumber ASC', # String | Order by an any element
-  i_ds: ['i_ds_example'], # Array<String> | Filter by a comma-separated list of InvoicesIDs.
-For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
+  i_ds: ['00000000-0000-0000-000-000000000000,00000000-0000-0000-000-000000000000'], # Array<String> | Filter by a comma-separated list of InvoicesIDs.
-  invoice_numbers: ['invoice_numbers_example'], # Array<String> | Filter by a comma-separated list of InvoiceNumbers.
-For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
+  invoice_numbers: ['null'], # Array<String> | Filter by a comma-separated list of InvoiceNumbers.
-  contact_i_ds: ['contact_i_ds_example'], # Array<String> | Filter by a comma-separated list of ContactIDs.
-For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
+  contact_i_ds: ['00000000-0000-0000-000-000000000000,00000000-0000-0000-000-000000000000'], # Array<String> | Filter by a comma-separated list of ContactIDs.
-  statuses: ['statuses_example'], # Array<String> | Filter by a comma-separated list Statuses.
+  statuses: ['null'], # Array<String> | Filter by a comma-separated list Statuses.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
-  page: 56, # Integer | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice
+  page: 1, # Integer | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice
   include_archived: true, # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response
-  created_by_my_app: true, # Boolean | When set to true you'll only retrieve Invoices created by your app
+  created_by_my_app: false, # Boolean | When set to true you'll only retrieve Invoices created by your app
-  unitdp: 56 # Integer | e.g. unitdp=4 – You can opt in to use four decimal places for unit amounts }
+  unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }

 begin